• Home

 PHOTO Noise Filter is an acoustically textured surface in the bore, visible on the right

 The Noise Filter is as significant as the tenor reed itself.
-A textured material is applied to a quarter of the bore surface.
+A textured material is applied to a fifth of the bore surface.
 By absorbing unwanted overtones, it improves difficult intervals and articulation.
 And, it purifies (darkens) the overall tone.
 Some additional texturing adds more advantage around the break.

 ============================